MySQL Database Management and Usage in ServBay

 You can adjust these parameters using ServBay’s configuration editor.
 For example, to set the InnoDB buffer pool size in my.cnf

-(or the equivalent config file in ServBay):
+(or the equivalent ServBay config file):

 [mysqld]